Lukaku heartbreak just another chapter in Sevilla's Europa League love story | Goal.com

 The Rojiblancos' greater pedigree in this competition undoubtedly played a part, too.
 Six times they have played in a Europa League or UEFA Cup final; six times they have ended up lifting the trophy.

-Those victories may have come across different eras, with different players and coaches, but Julen Lopetegui's side exhibited the same mix of quality and stubbornness.
+Those victories may have come across different eras, with different players and coaches, but Julen Lopetegui's side exhibited the same mix of quality and stubbornness as previous winners.

 Just like the semi-final against United, Sevilla simply refused to be denied by what they must feel at this stage is their trophy.